tomeichlersmith/ldmx-sw-rewrite-history-testing/doit/README.md

 ```

 ### Push
+- Disable actions so I don't get a bunch of emails
 ```
 ./push
 ```
+- Re-enable actions

 ### Archive
 Add the log and G4DarkBreM/ldmx-sw commit-maps to this repository for archival purposes.